jometzg/openai-chat-rest-examples/create-search-index-embeddings.md

 # Create an Azure Search index from blob storage with embeddings
 This section shows a series of REST calls that can be made to create the search index that may be used later for OpenAI queues.

 This is a reverse-engineering of the steps used to generate the indexes with the OpenAI Studio chat with your own data.
-The solution accelerator sample application is referenced in this [public repo](https://github.com/microsoft/sample-app-aoai-chatGPT)
+The solution accelerator sample application is referenced in this [public repository](https://github.com/microsoft/sample-app-aoai-chatGPT)

+A Visuaal Studio Code REST Client sample for this is also [here](./create-vector-index.http)

 ## Overall Process
 The overall process has essentially these steps: